-- increased potency compared to cyclosporine A, allowing lower dosing requirements and potentially fewer off target effects; - limited inter and intra patient variability, allowing for easier dosing without the need for therapeutic drug monitoring; - less cholesterolemia and triglyceridemia than cyclosporine A; - limited incidence of glucose intolerance and diabetes at therapeutic doses compared to tacrolimus.
+- increased potency compared to cyclosporine A, allowing lower dosing requirements and potentially fewer off target effects; - limited inter and intra patient variability, allowing for easier dosing without the need for therapeutic drug monitoring;

+- less cholesterolemia and triglyceridemia than cyclosporine A; and - limited incidence of glucose intolerance and diabetes at therapeutic doses compared to tacrolimus.

-Our target launch date for voclosporin as a treatment for LN in the United States, if approved, is early 2021.
+Our target launch date for voclosporin as a treatment for LN in the United States, if approved, is the first quarter of 2021.